 Bryant Holliday, Religious Education Teacher

 Professionally Brytant is a youth counselor & a yoga instructor; Some of his hobbies include painting, dancing, traveling, being outdoors, & just trying new things, and following sports; he is also a member of Gem City toastmasters

 Taylor Wood, Tech Support Assistant

-Taylor Wood is a graduate of Moberly Area Community College and is a current student at Culver-Stockton College, studying Business and Marketing.
+Taylor Wood is a graduate of Culver-Stockton College, where she studied Business and Marketing.
 She came on as the Tech Support Assistant in 2020 as the church responded to the COVID-19 pandemic.
 She works to maintain the website, run church over Zoom every Sunday morning, and to handle the other occasional problems that pop up.

 Taylor enjoys filling her time with numerous hobbies and activities.
-She is the current Vice President of the Young Democrats of Adams County, and she also works as the social media manager for Homeward Bound Waggin, an animal shelter located in Quincy, Illinois.
+Specifically, she enjoys volunteering with Homeward Bound Waggin, an animal shelter located in Quincy, Illinois, where she is a crazy cat lady in-training.
 She has a passion for learning new things and for pushing herself well out of her comfort zone.

 Love is the spirit of this church, and service is its law.

 United in the free quest of high values in religion and life,

 To dwell together in peace, to seek the truth in love, and to help one another.

 —James Vila Blake (adapted)